keelancook/missions-center/cgcs-staff-information/github-flowchart.md

    5. Student Resources
 2. For Faculty: This page is the top page for faculty overall.
    1. Mission Trips: This page introduces faculty to mission trip documentation and enables them to navigate between the subpages.
-      1. Mission Trips >> Professor Expectations
+      1. Professor Expectations
-      2. Mission Trips >> Professor FAQ
+      2. Professor FAQ
+      3. Initial Proposal
+      4. Detailed Prospectus
-      3. Example Syllabus
+      5. Example Syllabus
+   2. Faculty Resources
 3. For Partners: This page introduces the idea of denominational partnerships in documentation and enables them to navigate between the subpages.
    1. Company
    2. NAMB